 Sometimes, written off car can be repaired (see our other article about what to do with a written-off car), and sometimes it’s economical to sell the parts yourself.
 But with everyone having less time and less space in their driveways, it’s become more common to get a quote for Cash for Cars.

 You could opt to sell the car for cash, as it is if you decide you do not have money to cover the repairs.
 There are various companies in Australia, which will buy the repairable write off from you.

 So, What Do You Need To Sell Your Written-off Car?

 Actually, it’s incredibly simple – all you need is a photo ID.
 Your car is not being sold to be repaired and re-registered, so minimum paperwork is required.
 All you need to do is call and be present when we collect the car.
 We’ll do the rest, and you get paid cash.

-Do you have a written-off car you’re trying to sell?
+Do you have a written-off car you’re trying to sell for cash?